TriplyDB/Documentation/docs/triply-client-js/index.md

 “API tokens”, where you'll be able to create a token.

-3. In your current terminal session, export the following environment variables (ensure there aren't any spaces after =):
+3. In your current terminal session, export the following environment variables (ensure there aren't any spaces around the `=`):

    ```sh
    export TRIPLY_API_TOKEN=<your-token>
    ```

-   You can also add these lines to your `.profile` file in order to add these environment variables to every future terminal session.
+   You can also add this line to your `.profile` file, to add the environment variables to every future terminal session.

 ### Setting up a TriplyDB-js project

-The following steps are needed in order to setup a TypeScript project that uses the TriplyDB-js library:
+The following steps are needed in order to set-up a TypeScript project that uses the TriplyDB-js library:

 1. Create a directory for your project: